 The women noted that the program led to increased income and employment opportunities, with many earning ₹300 per day from construction work.
 Agricultural productivity improved, as groundwater levels increased and soil fertility enhanced, allowing for better irrigation.
 They mentioned that prior to the project, only one crop, maize, was grown each year.
 However, due to improved water availability, they are now able to grow two crops, such as wheat and mustard.
 The initiative also strengthened governance and decision-making processes within SHGs, enabling women to play a more active role in village institutions.
-Additionally, the project encouraged the adoption of sustainable practices, such as water-efficient farming and organic manure use, contributing to growth. long-term agricultural emphasized that the program was highly inclusive for women, providing direct financial through wages and opportunities.
+Additionally, the project encouraged the adoption of sustainable practices, such as water-efficient farming and organic manure use, contributing to agricultural long-term growth. emphasized that the program was highly inclusive for women, providing direct financial through wages and opportunities.
 While they did not identify major challenges, some suggested that additional employment opportunities should created for women.
-They recommended expanding water harvesting structures further support both and conservation efforts livelihood generation.
+They recommended expanding water harvesting further support structures both efforts and conservation livelihood generation.
 Overall. they expressed satisfaction with the program's impact and highlighted the need for continued interventions to sustain and expand its benefits.